 Chronic diseases such as heart disease, stroke, cancer, respiratory diseases, and diabetes are the leading causes of mortality in the world and represent 63% of all deaths.
 Chronic disease projected will account for seven out of the top 10 causes of death in the world by 2030.
 The sites and investigators working in these therapeutic segments are available widely all over the globe.

-The statistics show that number of new cancer cases around the world is also expected to increase from 12.7 million in 2008 to 21 million by 2030.
+The statistics show that the number of new cancer cases around the world was expected to increase from 12.7 million in 2008 to 21 million by 2030.
 About 350 million to 400 million people worldwide have a rare disease, with 25 million to 30 million affected people in the US, while over 45 million people may be suffering from a rare condition in Asia, with 20 million in China alone.

 Now, most of the research and pharma companies are focusing on innovative cancer treatment and treatments for rare diseases.
 The demand for sites and investigators is increasing by folds globally.

 World clinical trials statistics

 From a total of 354,130 clinical trials, the major number of clinical trials are registered, from North America (150,680), Europe (101,302), the Middle East (15,596), and South America (11,184).

 The sites and investigators from the above regions are busy conducting clinical trials in the following therapeutic areas.

 |Therapeutic area||Trials (in numbers)|